Mosquito Control

 What is Ultra Low Volume (ULV) fogging?

-Vector fogging equipment is used predominately for the application of disinfectants, biocides, fungicides and pesticides.
+Vector fogging equipment is used predominately for the application of disinfectants, biocides, fungicides, and pesticides.
 Our foggers generate a fog or mist formed of Ultra Low Volume (ULV) droplets between 5-50 microns (μm) in diameter.
-Studies have shown that droplets of this size are ideal to tackle pathogens, vector carriers and pests.
-In addition formulations can be applied in concentrations of 10-90% and at flow rates of up to 0.5 litres per minute (30 litres per hour) making them more efficient in the Volume Median Diameter (VMD) spectrum.
+Studies have shown that droplets of this size are ideal to tackle pathogens, vector carriers, and pests.
+In addition, formulations can be applied in concentrations of 10-90% and at flow rates of up to 0.5 liters per minute (30 liters per hour) making them more efficient in the Volume Median Diameter (VMD) spectrum.

 • ULV Fogging, works by compressing pesticides or disinfectants through a specially designed nozzle, producing a fine cold mist or aerosol.
 Electric portable versions are particularly ideal for indoor applications as they don't produce exhaust gases and are less noisy.
 These machines can apply both oil and water based solutions.